 - The Texas Family Code requires that youth attend permanency review hearings, and places additional duties on attorneys ad litem, judges, and DFPS to meet with children in advance of court hearings.
 Despite having statutes in place, the practice of involving youth in the court process continues to be a challenge, and meaningful participation by youth remains the exception and not the norm.
 This lack of involvement results in youth feeling disconnected from the process and judges not reaping the benefits of the input from youth. - There have been many studies on the issue of youth voice and youth involvement.
 There is consensus that youth in foster care repeatedly express the desire to be involved in decisions about their lives because it gives youth a sense of control, helps them understand the process, and promotes healing.
 Direct contact between the court and the youth also benefits judges.
-Simply put, youth involvement in court proceedings results in better quality hearings. - In January 2019, the CIP began funding a specialty court in Dallas County to serve youth in the Permanent Managing Conservatorship (PMC) of the state.
+Simply put, youth involvement in court proceedings results in better quality hearings.

+In January 2019, the CIP began funding a specialty court in Dallas County to serve youth in the Permanent Managing Conservatorship (PMC) of the state.
 The Dallas County PMC Court is modeled after the Harris County PMC Court, which has been very successful.
 Both the Harris County and Dallas County PMC Courts use the Office of Court Administration (OCA) Child Protection Case Management System (CPCMS) to manage cases.
-CIP funding for the Dallas PMC Court ended in August 2019 and the court is now funded through a General Appropriation from the Texas Legislature.
-(PIP Item 5.6.1)
+CIP funding for the Dallas County PMC Court ended in August 2019 and the court is now funded through a General Appropriation from the Texas Legislature.

 What is the theory of change for the project?
-(Phase II) If you do not yet have a theory of change and/or would like assistance, please indicate such in the space below.
+(Phase II)

-By increasing youth participation in court proceedings and service planning, youth will feel more engaged, well-being will be a greater area of focus, and the quality of review hearings and legal representation in general will be enhanced.
+• By increasing youth participation in court proceedings and service planning, youth will feel more engaged, well-being will be a greater area of focus, and the quality of review hearings and legal representation in general will be enhanced.